rebeccaferrell/CSSS508/Lectures/slides_week_3.md

 Matching criteria
 ===

-Usually, we determine that rows should match because they have some columns containing the same value.
-We list these in a `by = ` argument to the join
+We say rows should match because they have some columns containing the same value.
+We list these in a `by = ` argument to the join.

 * No `by`: matches using all variables in `A` and `B` that have identical names
 * `by = c("var1", "var2", "var3")`: matches on identical values of `var1`, `,var2`, `var3` in both `A` and `B`
 * `by = c("Avar1" = "Bvar1", "Avar2" = "Bvar2")`: matches identical values of `Avar1` variable in `A` to `Bvar1` variable in `B`, and `Avar2` variable in `A` to `Bvar2` variable in `B`

-No matter what the `by` criteria are, if there are multiple matches, you'll get one row for each possible one (except with `semi_join` and `anti_join`).
+Note: if there are multiple matches, you'll get one row for each possible combo (except with `semi_join` and `anti_join`).

 (Need to get more complicated?
 You'll want to learn SQL.)